How to use THC distillate and CBD distillate?

 If you’re inclined, you can mix in other products (such as aloe vera or jojoba oil) to further enhance the health benefits of your topical product.

-Distillate is extremely potent: Start off with a miniscule amount and slowly work your way up from there
+Distillate is extremely potent: Start off with a minuscule amount and slowly work your way up from there

 Distillate is already “activated”: You don’t have to vape it, smoke it or burn it to feel an effect.
 It’s ready to go as is and can be consumed right away